adamwlester/awl-site/docs/_hidden/z_obs_arc/index_conversion/cad_portfolio.md

 - **Hardware**: #4-40 stainless bolts with nylon-insert lock nuts and #4 washers for roller assemblies

 ## Validation & Performance
-In-rig and in vivo use with stable recordings for 2 experiments and 3 rigs.
+- **Stable use:** In-rig and in vivo use with stable recordings for 2 experiments and 3 rigs.

 ## Deployment & Status
 - **Development:** completed, Jan 2018–Feb 2018